Get the lowest rate for your Hotel in Florence through Booking.com

 Watch on internet or TV

-Once again this year, anyone can get a front row seat to the Calcio Storico games by watching online (pay-per-view) or on TV (locally on Toscana TV, channel 18).
-For global audiences, you can stream the game on DAZN from 5.30pm.
-Here is the link for the FINAL.
+Anyone can get a front row seat to the Calcio Storico games by watching online (pay-per-view) or on TV (locally generally on Toscana TV, channel 11 and Firenze TV on channel 80; replicas are given that same night at 9pm and 11pm, respectively) but the rights for local and international shows will be on DAZN (paid streaming, here are the links for the semi-final games on Saturday and Sunday).
 While watching online or on TV isn't the same thing as being at the game in person, you can enjoy Calcio Storico Fiorentino from the comfort of your own home if you can't make it to Florence this June.

 Author: Lourdes Flores